If you’ve come this far and want to learn more about commercial salaries, it’s probably because:

 However, variable salaries also have drawbacks if they are not well managed:

-- You can create anger or reluctance if goals are not met.
+- You can create anger or reluctance if sales targets are not met.

 - It can create tension between the employees who are doing best and those who are doing worst.